techsoft3d/ts3d-hc-smartfilter/README.md

 ### Usage

-This class keeps track of a list of search filters that can be applied to a model.
-The user can add a new filter by pressing the add button which adds the current editor search to the smartfilter list.
+This class keeps track of a list of queries that can be applied to a model.
+The user can add a new query by pressing the add button which adds the current editor search to the query list.

 After a search has been added it can be executed via the "Select" button which will highlight all found nodes and update the search editor window (hold down shift to isolate the nodes instead).
 The user can also edit the generated text describing the search, update the filter from the current editor search or delete the filter from the list.
-The final column in the list indicates if the filter should become a smart property.
+The final column in the list indicates if the filter should become a  property.
 See below for more information on this functionality.

-With the optional Load/Export buttons the user can load and save the current list of smartfilters to a JSON file.
+With the optional Load/Export buttons the user can load and save the current list of queries to a JSON file.

 ### Advanced Usage:

-A callback function can be provided that gets triggered on any change of the list of smartfilters.
-In the callback the list of smartfilters can then be retrieved from the SmartFilterManager object and further processed (pushed to a server, etc.).
+A callback function can be provided that gets triggered on any change of the list of squeries.
+In the callback the list of queries can then be retrieved from the SQueryManager object and further processed (pushed to a server, etc.).
 See example below:
 ```
-    hcSmartFilterUI.SmartFilterManagerUI.setUpdatedCallback(smartFiltersUpdated);
+    hcSQueryUI.SQueryManagerUI.setUpdatedCallback(squeryupdated);
-    async function smartFiltersUpdated() {
+    async function squeryupdated() {
-        let text = JSON.stringify({filtersarray:hcSmartFilter.SmartFilterManager.toJSON()});
+        let text = JSON.stringify({filtersarray:hcSQuery.SQueryManager.toJSON()});

-        var res = await fetch(serveraddress + '/api/smartFilters', {
+        var res = await fetch(serveraddress + '/api/sQueries', {
             method: 'POST', // *GET, POST, PUT, DELETE, etc.
             headers: {
             'Content-Type': 'application/json'